Wampanoag Tribe of Gay Head

-The Wampanoag Tribe of Gay Head (Aquinnah) (Âhqunah Wôpanâak) is a federally recognized tribe of Wampanoag people based in the town of Aquinnah on the southwest tip of Martha's Vineyard in Massachusetts.
-The tribe hosts an annual Cranberry Day celebration.
+The Wampanoag Tribe of Gay Head (Aquinnah) (Âhqunah Wôpanâak) is a federally recognized tribe of Wampanoag people based in the town of Aquinnah on the southwest tip of Martha's Vineyard (Noepe, the land amid the streams) in Massachusetts (Mâsach8sut), United States.

 The tribe received official recognition in 1987, the same year that their land claim on Martha's Vineyard was settled by an act of Congress, with agreement by the state and the United States Department of Interior.
 The government took into trust on behalf of the tribe 485 acres of Tribal Lands purchased (160 acres private and approximately 325 acres common lands).
-In 2011 the state of Massachusetts passed a law allowing legalized gambling, and federally recognized Native American tribes began to develop proposals to develop casinos.